To start the tool:

 - Fill from reference sequence.
 This option will use the sequence from the reference to construct the consensus sequence for low coverage regions.
 An annotation is added for the low coverage region in the consensus sequence produced (see below).

-In addition to deciding how to handle low coverage regions, you can also decide how to handle conflicts or disagreement between the reads when building a consensus sequence in regions above the low coverage threshold:
+In addition to deciding how to handle low coverage regions, you can also decide how to handle conflicts or disagreement between the reads:

 - Insert ambiguity codes.
-When this options is selected, read conflicts are addressed by using an ambiguity code representing all read bases represented at the reference location.
 The problem with the voting option is that it will not be able to represent true biological heterozygous variation in the data.
 For a diploid genome, if two different alleles are present in an almost even number of reads, only one will be represented in the consensus sequence.
-With the option to insert ambiguity codes, this can be solved.
+With the option to insert ambiguity code, this can be solved.
 (The IUPAC ambiguity codes used can be found in the Appendix.)
 However, if an ambiguity code would always be inserted if just one read had a different base, there would be an ambiguity code whenever there was a sequencing error.
 In high-coverage NGS data that would be a big problem, because sequencing errors would be abundant.
 To solve this problem, you can specify a Noise threshold.
 The default value for this is 0.1 which means that for a base to contribute to the ambiguity code, it must be in at least 10 % of the reads at a given position.
 The Minimum nucleotide count specifies the minimum number of reads that are required before a nucleotide is included.
 Nucleotides below this limit are considered noise.
-If no nucleotide passes the noise filters, the position is omitted from the consensus sequence.

-The annotations that can be added to the consensus sequence produced by this tool, show both conflicts that have been resolved and low coverage regions (unless you have chosen to split the consensus sequence).
-Please note that for large data sets, this can amount to a very high number of annotations, which will cause the tool to take longer to complete, and the result will take up much more disk space.
+The annotations that can be added to the consensus sequence produced by this tool show both conflicts that have been resolved and low coverage regions (unless you have chosen to split the consensus sequence).
+Please note that for large data sets, this can amount to a very high number of annotations which will cause the tool to take longer time to complete, and the result will take up much more disk space.